peckhams/stochastic_conflict_model/README.md

 The main model parameters are as follows:

 ### conflict emergence factor
-This is a proportionality factor that is multiplied by the normalized unrest (U) to get the probability that conflict emerges in a given grid cell in the current timestep.
+This is a proportionality factor that is multiplied by the normalized unrest (U) to get the probability that conflict *emerges* in a given grid cell in the current timestep.
 A real-valued number between 0 and 1.
 Can be set with a slider in the GUI.

 ### conflict local spreading factor
-This is a proportionality factor that is multiplied by the normalized local connectivity (C1) to get the probability that conflict emerges in a given grid cell in the current timestep.
+This is a proportionality factor that is multiplied by the normalized local connectivity (C1) to get the probability that conflict *spreads* from a given grid cell to its nearest neighbors in the current timestep.
+A real-valued number between 0 and 1.
+Can be set with a slider in the GUI.

+### conflict nonlocal spreading factor
+This is a proportionality factor that is multiplied by the normalized nonlocal connectivity (C2) to get the probability that conflict *spreads* from a given grid cell to remote grid cells in the current timestep.
 A real-valued number between 0 and 1.
 Can be set with a slider in the GUI.

 ### conflict resolution probability
 The probability that the conflict in any grid cell will be resolved in the current timestep.
 A real-valued number between 0 and 1.
 Can be set with a slider in the GUI.